rosenpass/rosenpass-website/content/en/blog/tlsrosenpass_july.md

 Another approach is to use a pre-shared key to allow two parties to authenticate each other independently of a certification authority.
 If a symmetric secret is successfully exchanged, there is no need for a public-key infrastructure (PKI) to solve the problem of key distribution.

 Thus, at a glance, it would appear redundant to use certificates in addition to a PSK ciphersuite with TLS.
-However, that redundancy is an end in of itself, as it is what hybrid security relies on, as we do not yet want to rely soley on post-quantum-secure PSKs that have not seen the same degree of real-world stress testing as classical cyrptographic solutions.
-Forced to choose between classical, albeit non-post-quantum-secure, crytography and post-quantum cryptography, it would be prudent to choose the better analysed cryptography for auythentication, especially given that quantum computers are not currently known to be in use.
+However, that redundancy is an end in of itself, as it is what hybrid security relies on, as we do not yet want to rely solely on post-quantum-secure PSKs that have not seen the same degree of real-world stress testing as classical cryptographic solutions.
+Forced to choose between classical, albeit non-post-quantum-secure, cryptography and post-quantum cryptography, it would be prudent to choose the better analysed cryptography for authentication, especially given that quantum computers are not currently known to be in use.
 Fortunately, using hybrid schemes allow us to rely on the strengths of both methods.

 Unfortunately, the TLS standards do not support combining certificates with PSK ciphersuites, as they were written without such a hybrid use case in mind.
 Indeed, OpenSSL s_client and s_server do not support using both certificates and a PSK.
 In testing, when we specified a certificate on the command line, the s_server proceeded to ignore our specified PSK.
 We could see this by giving the client and the server non-matching PSKs and PSK identities without causing the channel establishment to fail.